Openings in Elk Grove Village, IL

 We offer an excellent work environment, competitive salary and a comprehensive benefits package.
 If interested, please reference HR/W/709 and visit our "How To Apply" page.

-The Division of Children with Special Needs at the American Academy of Pediatrics seeks a Program Manager to manage the Medical Home Chapter Champions Program on Asthma, Allergy and Anaphylaxis.
-A successful candidate will be an independent self-starter with strong writing and multi-tasking skills who has the ability to implement program objectives and deliverables.
-Reporting to the Manager, Medical Home Initiatives, this individual will provide support to program goals and objectives related to adoption and implementation of the medical home for children and youth with asthma, allergy and anaphylaxis.
-The successful candidate will also coordinate and implement educational and quality improvement initiatives to support a network of pediatricians and other health professionals with providing comprehensive, team-based, family-centered care.
-The successful candidate will support efforts to advance policies that support family-centered asthma, allergy and anaphylaxis care within the medical home.
-We are seeking an experienced program manager to coordinate multiple program activities including oversight and support to the project expert group, webinar series implementation, the development of best practice tools, and directing chapter/practice involvement.
-Responsibilities also include meeting planning, writing of reports and project communications, meeting minutes preparation, budgeting and supporting the established network of chapter-level project leadership on medical home, asthma, allergy and anaphylaxis.
-Bachelors degree in public health, health administration, public administration, health policy, education or related field required, Masters degree preferred.
-Three to five years experience in program coordination and management, including budget management, required; preferably in a medical association or national advocacy organization.
-Public health planning and administration experience is highly desirable, as well as knowledge of public health issues, health education strategies, prevention, asthma, allergies and other chronic conditions, and medical home concepts.
-Must be able to manage multiple projects simultaneously, and some travel and weekend work may be required.
-The AAP offers an excellent work environment, competitive salary, and a very comprehensive benefits package.
-Additionally, we are an Equal Opportunity Employer (Minority/Female/Disabled/Veteran) that values the strength diversity brings to our workplace.
-As a reaffirmation to our employee-focused culture, since 2005, the AAP has been named one of the 101 Best and Brightest Companies to Work for in the Chicagoland area.
+The Division of Children with Special Needs at the American Academy of Pediatrics seeks a part time Program Manager to manage the early hearing detection and intervention program.
+A successful candidate will be an independent self-starter with strong writing and multi-tasking skills who has the ability to implement program objectives and activities.
+Reporting to the Director, National Center for Medical Home Implementation, this individual will provide support to program goals and objectives related to early hearing detection and intervention.
+The successful candidate will coordinate and implement educational and outreach initiatives to support a network of pediatricians and other health professionals with providing comprehensive, family-centered care to children and youth who are deaf or hard of hearing.
+The successful candidate will support efforts to advance policies related to early hearing detection and intervention in the medical home.
+We are seeking an experienced program manager to coordinate multiple program activities including oversight and support to the project leadership team and regional liaisons, webinar development and implementation, development and dissemination of best practice tools, and overseeing chapter/practice involvement.
+Responsibilities also include meeting planning, writing of reports and project communications, meeting minutes' preparation, budgeting and supporting the established network of chapter-level project leadership on early hearing detection and intervention.
+Bachelor's degree in public health, health administration, public administration, health policy, or related field required, Master's degree preferred.
+Two years' experience in program coordination and management, including budget management, is required; preferably in a medical association or national advocacy organization.
+Public health planning and administration experience is highly desirable, as well as knowledge of public health issues, health education strategies, prevention, screening and/or surveillance concepts preferred.
+Must be able to manage multiple projects simultaneously, and some travel and weekend work will be required.

 We offer an excellent work environment, competitive salary and a comprehensive benefits package.
-If interested, please reference HR/W/554 and visit our "How To Apply" page.
+If interested, please reference HR/W/552 and visit our "How To Apply" page.